Policies

 View the full policy

 A "point" (equivalent to a semester hour) is the College's unit of credit.
-The New York State Education Department1 and the U.S. Department of Education2 regulate the mininum standards for a credit hour.
-To meet these regulations, the following standards apply to all Teachers College credit courses.
+The New York State Education Department1 and the U.S. Department of Education2 regulate the minimum standards for a credit hour.
+To meet these regulations, the following standards apply to all Teachers College courses offered for credit.
 These are minimum requirements; individual courses may have greater requirements as determined by the course instructor.
-Time spent out-of-class represent averages, and some students might find it necessary to devote more time than these stated expectations.
+The indicated times spent out-of-class represent averages, and some students might find it necessary to devote more time than these stated expectations.
 For this policy, a contact hour is defined as 50 minutes.

 1. A one-point course meets for 15 contact hours plus a minimum of 30 hours in student preparation and out-of-class assignments.